Minami (singer)

-Minami (美波) is a Japanese singer and songwriter from Saitama, currently signed to Warner Music Japan.
+Minami (美波) is a Japanese singer and songwriter from Saitama, currently releasing her music independently.

 Minami won the second FlyingDog Audition Grand Prix in 2017, and later signed onto FlyingDog under Victor Entertainment in 2019.
 On June 30, 2020, she transferred to Warner Music Japan.
+She ended her contract with Warner Music japan and became an independent artist again in the end of 2024 (Announced by Minami herself during the concerts of Earthtication tour).

 Biography

 Minami was born in the city of Saitama in Saitama Prefecture.
 Influenced by the live performances of Yutaka Ozaki in high school, she took up guitar and participated in music activities.

 In 2017, the first Mini-Album "Emotional Water" and the first single "main actor" were released.
 On Tower Records in Shibuya, Sapporo, Sendai, Nagoya, Osaka, Hiroshima, Fukuoka, limited sales were made.